Testing

 Taking the ACT or SAT is still important for these students.
 Waubonsee and JJC have certain requirements, particularly reading requirements, in order to earn a certificate in several of their technical trade programs.
 If a student doesn’t have a certain ACT or SAT score, the student will need to take a placement exam to qualify for admission into the program.
 Programs at WCC that require a certain reading score:

 Kaplan's PSAT prep brings students live, interactive lessons on the key topics for the exam right before test day.
-Students can sign up for an all-access pass and then start studying with our free quizzes, prep plan, and practice test.
-Free live lessons start October 12.
-Stream must-know math, reading, and writing strategies with teachers, Boris and Stephanie.
-Save your seat: https://bit.ly/2ZmjVfg
+Students can sign up for an all-access pass and then start studying with free quizzes, prep plan, and practice test.
+Stream must-know math, reading, and writing strategies.
+Save your seat here: https://www.kaptest.com/

 Juniors, here are some practice items for the math portion of the SAT.
 Please feel free to use the resources below to help you get ready for the test: